 Tip into a pestle and mortar and bash to a fine powder.
 Peel and roughly chop the ginger and garlic, pound into the mortar with the turmeric, then muddle in 1 tablespoon of oil and the vinegar.

 Using a sharp knife, chop the pork belly into rough 2cm chunks.
-Return the pan to a medium-high heat, add the pork and season with a little salt.
-Fry for around 15 minutes, or until golden all over.
+Return the pan to a medium-high heat with the pork and season with a little sea salt.
+Fry for 15 minutes, or until golden all over.

-Remove and discard the charcoal, cloves and cinnamon, then serve the vindaloo with homemade naan breads, a baby gem salad and riata.
+Remove the charcoal bowl before serving.
+I like to dish up with homemade naan breads, a simple baby gem salad and raita.